akyoto/ez/README.md

 ## Goals

-We will implement a new backend with:

 * No binary dependencies (not even libc)
 * No compiler dependencies (no LLVM, no GCC, ...)

-We'll also say goodbye to the following:

 * No global state (all mutable variables are local)
 * No side effects when importing a package
 * No name shadowing, names never change their meaning
 * No complicated classes, just simple data structures

-Productivity is nice but bugs in your code are not.
-We'll use:

 * Type system (reduce bugs at compile time)
 * Linters (reduce bugs at compile time)
 * Tests (reduce bugs at test time)
 * Contracts (reduce bugs at run time)

-Quality of life features:

 * Simple dependency management
 * Auto-formatter for source code
 * User-friendly compiler messages